Buyer-First Guide to Protecting Your Real Estate Investment

 Dispute resolution mechanism

-💡 Never sign an agreement without professional legal review.
+💡 Never sign an agreement without professional legal review—this step finalizes legal verification of property in practice.

 Legal ownership transfers only after: